Making Code Happen

 The enemies all use the same base code as the player, so their AI works more like a bot then a typical videogame enemy.
 At a high level they send control inputs to the shared character class the same way as the player.
 This approach allows for interesting and complex combat encounters while reducing how much code is needed.

 The pixel art for the enemies was inspired by the Spartans in the Halo series.
 I thought it would be fun to subvert the concept space marines by making it about aliens fighting to defend their home planets against a military invasion.
-All of the enemy types use the same sprite but with a different tint and visor color to differentiate them.
+All of the enemy types use the same sprite but with a different color and visor to differentiate them.

 There are 5 enemy types, from easiest to most difficult…